 - Carbamazepine has the most evidence for efficacy and should be used first-line.
 It should be tried initially and the dose titrated to achieve pain control.
-There is consensus that oxcarbazepine is also an effective treatment in trigeminal neuralgia (TN), although there is a lack of RCT-based data to confirm this.
+There is consensus that oxcarbazepine is also an effective treatment in TN, although there is a lack of randomised control trial-based data to confirm this.

 - Once patients have been in remission for one month, the drug should be gradually withdrawn.

 - Tricyclic antidepressants (eg, low-dose amitriptyline) - the data supporting their use at present are lacking.

 - Other drugs that might be used in a specialist setting include lamotrigine and baclofen, although lamotrigine needs to be titrated over many weeks and has limited value in severe pain.

 Failure of these agents should prompt a review of the diagnosis and, if pain control cannot be achieved or drugs cause unacceptable adverse effects, surgical options should be considered.

 Most of the improvements in the management of TN have occurred because of advances in surgical treatments.
 Surgery involves either relieving pressure on the trigeminal nerve or damaging it to prevent any pain transmission.

 There are various types of surgical procedures that can be used in TN.
 However, there is little evidence to identify the best surgical procedure.
 Microvascular decompression seems to be the most effective treatment in terms of patient satisfaction and long-term cost-effectiveness.
 Newer modalities like stereotactic radiosurgery and botulinum injections have shown promising results.

 The aim is to damage the trigeminal nerve.
 This is an alternative to the more invasive decompression.
 These methods include:

 - Percutaneous glycerol rhizotomy (under a local anaesthetic).